IngmarBitter/defenders/md/Salvation/Baptism.md

 * *obedient-faith:* Repenting implies having faith.
 The receiving of the Holy Spirit happens when we start to have firm obedient faith in Jesus as our Lord and Savior, which typically is before water baptism.

-* *baptism-completes-faith:* this passage directly ties water baptism to receiving the Holy Spirit.
-It is possible that it is implied that the Holy Spirit is received during the water baptism. *... during baptism is possible, but so is before or after.
-This is too vague to be acceptable as an example for receiving the Holy Spirit during baptism.*
+* *baptism-completes-faith:* This passage directly ties water baptism to receiving the Holy Spirit.
+It implies that the Holy Spirit is received during baptism, as Peter links repentance, baptism, forgiveness, and the Spirit in a single command with no delay — 3,000 were baptized that day to fulfill it.

 Acts 2:38 is the nearest example in the entire Bible to the Holy Spirit being received during baptism.
 However, it does not explicitly state this.
 Inferring that the receiving occurs at the time of baptism is an interpretation that requires reading between the lines.
 Similarly, identifying it with the time of coming to obedient faith is another interpretation matching this verse based on reading between the lines.
 Both interpretations are consistent with this single verse.
 To determine the correct one, it is necessary to consider the wider context of the Bible.